Jfallin97/monster-hatcher/README.md

-# card-collection
+# monster-hatcher
-As of now, I just want to create a browser app that displays cards you have collected.
+As of now, I just want to create a functionality where you click and egg a certain number of times and it hatches.